falaelcom/raw-profiler/README.md

 	})});

     //  will store the profiler output in the /var/logs/raw-profiler/MyAppInstance directory
-    //  the output won't be delayed
+    //  the output won't be delayed but will be still written by a `setTimeout(..., 0)` callback
     //  will monitor the total size of all *.log files, generated by the current profiling session
-    //      when the total size exceeds 1024 * 1024 bytes (1Mb), all *.log files will be moved to a zip-file
+    //      when the total size exceeds 1024 * 1024 bytes (1Mb), all accumulated *.log files will be moved to a zip-file
     //  will monitor the total size of all *.zip files in the archive directory
-    //      when the total size exceeds 200 * 1024 * 1024 bytes (200Mb), the oldest archive files will be removed
+    //      when the total size exceeds 200 * 1024 * 1024 bytes (200Mb), the oldest archive files will be removed so that the total archive size is less than maxArchiveSizeBytes

 Setup For Remote Logging
 --------------------------------------------
 _Appropriate for profiling scenarios with heavy server loads._

-In the application main file (e.g. app.js), add
+In the application main file (e.g. `app.js`), add

     require("raw-profiler");
     __pfconfig({dataCollector: __pf.createDataCollectorHttpProxy("http:127.0.0.1:9666/feed", "node1"), requestTimeoutMs: 5000});